AndreasG11/MAE224/Lab-4:-Lift-and-Drag---Spring-2020.md

 4. Given the above, why is a plot of the lift and drag coefficients useful?
 5. Where do you suppose most aircraft operate in terms of angle of attack?
 6. Stunt planes are capable of flying upside down.
 How is this possible?
-7. Why is the pressure coefficient never higher than 1?
+7. Why is the pressure coefficient never higher than 1 (although it can be much lower than -1)?

 ## Matlab Code to help with Pressure Integration